Why does the library need a bigger building?

 $3.5 million will cover the cost of renovating the facility, preparing it to function as a library

 (meeting rooms, new data lines, computer equipment, office space, larger collection space, better lighting, etc.), updating all electrical to bring it up to code, updating all HVAC equipment so that it operates efficiently and functions well for the change in floor plan from a bank and office space to a public library, adding a sprinkler system as required by fire code, and increasing the size of the elevator so that it also complies with fire and accessibility code.

 How much money do you have raised?

 We have $500,000 raised from previous efforts.
 We also intend to sell our current facility and apply for other types of federal and state grants to help defray the cost.
-In our $2 million campaign, we have raised around 14%, or over $250,000.
+Additionally, we have raised nearly $800,000 towards our $2 million dollar goal.

 Where is the rest of the money coming from?